Claude Sonnet vs. Opus: Which Model for Which Task

 Claude Sonnet 4.5 is the balanced model of the last generation: fast, precise for structured tasks, strong enough for most content and workflow work.
 If you already have Sonnet 4.5 in running workflows, you have a stable base.

-Claude Sonnet 4.6 is the new model in the middle.
-Early experience shows clearly better performance on coding tasks, without you having to spell requirements out in excessive detail.
-The model gets what you mean faster.
+Claude Sonnet 4.6 is the current model in the middle.
+Early experience shows clearly better performance on coding tasks: it infers what you mean without requirements spelled out in excessive detail.

-Claude Opus 4.6 is the power model: slower, more expensive, but with deeper reasoning.
-On long contexts, strategic tradeoffs, and tasks that need several thinking steps, Opus 4.6 keeps the overview better than the Sonnet models.
+Claude Opus 4.8 is the power model: slower, more expensive, but with deeper reasoning.
+It fixed the comment-verbosity and flaky tool-calling issues from 4.7, and now defaults to high effort.
+On long contexts, strategic tradeoffs, and tasks that need several thinking steps, Opus 4.8 keeps the overview better than the Sonnet models.
+See my full Opus 4.8 review for detail on what changed.
+Pricing is unchanged: $5/M input, $25/M output ($10 and $50 for fast mode).

 What Sonnet 4.6 does concretely better